SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 ## Create a NAT Gateway - scaleable and highly available
 Things to Note:
-* They are redundant inside the availability zone.
+* They are redundant inside the availability zone, which means you can have more than 1 internet gateway for your instances per VPC.
 * You can only have one NAT gateway in an AZ.
-  * To create AZ-independant architecture, you must create a NAT gateway in *each* availability zone, and configure your routing to ensure that resources use the NAT gateway in the same AZ that they're in.
+  * To create AZ-independant architecture, you must create a NAT gateway in *each* availability zone, and configure your routing to ensure that resources use the NAT gateway in the same AZ that they're in (otherwise when a gateway goes down, things stop working).
 * Preferred by the enterprise
 * It scales automatically
 * No need to patch the OS
 * Not associated with any security groups!
 (Doesn't need to be behind one)
 * Automatically assigned a public ip address
 * No need to disable source/destination checks

+How it works:
+Your instance is in the private subnet, it has a route in the Route Table to the NAT Gateway in the public instance.
+When your instance runs a yum update, it goes to the Nat Gateway, then traverses out.

 ### Make a Gateway
 Go to VPC > Vitual Private Cloud > NAT Gateways.